27 Non-Touristy Things to Do in San Francisco

 Ferries to Alcatraz depart from Pier 33 on the Embarcadero.
 Night tours through Alcatraz City Cruises cost $56 per adult and $33 per child.

-Catch a Giants game at Oracle Park
+15. Catch a Giants game at Oracle Park

-Whether a Giants fan or not, baseball fans won’t want to miss the chance to see a game at Oracle Park, whose waterfront location means people get to watch the action against a beautiful backdrop of the Bay.
+Whether a Giants loyalist or not, baseball fans won’t want to miss the chance to see a game at Oracle Park, whose waterfront location means people get to watch the action against a beautiful backdrop of the Bay.

-San Francisco's Ferry Building is a landmark worth visiting any day of the week—though Saturday mornings are especially lively thanks to the weekly farmer's market.
+San Francisco's Ferry Building is a landmark worth visiting any day of the week—though Saturday mornings are especially lively thanks to the weekly farmers' market.

-San Francisco’s Ferry Building is a landmark worth visiting any day of the week—though Saturday mornings are especially lively thanks to the weekly farmer’s market.
+San Francisco’s Ferry Building is a landmark worth visiting any day of the week—though Saturday mornings are especially lively thanks to the weekly farmers’ market.

 Foodwise/Amanda Lynn Photography

-Go to the Saturday Farmers’ Market at the Ferry Building
+16. Go to the Saturday Farmers’ Market at the Ferry Building

-The Ferry Building is open every day of the week, but Saturdays are the most fun to visit thanks to the expansive, weekly farmers’ market (a smaller version happens on Tuesdays and Thursdays).
+The Ferry Building is open every day of the week, but Saturdays are the most fun to visit, thanks to the expansive, weekly farmers’ market (a smaller version happens on Tuesdays and Thursdays).
 Come here for stalls full of fresh produce, locally made cheeses, meat, fish, and plenty of ready-made food.
 Roli Roti almost always has the the longest line—and for good reason.
 Its porchetta sandwiches are crispy, decadent perfection.
 But be sure to save room for all the delightful eateries inside the building too: Hog Island Oyster Company, Fort Point Beer, Dandelion Chocolate, Humphrey Slocombe ice cream, and Reem’s Arab bakery are several highlights.

 Palace of Fine Arts, San Francisco